Company Christmas Party

 - Make your centerpieces edible with a festive Christmas cupcake stand!
 Fill it with chocolate and vanilla cupcakes with cute Christmas cupcake toppers and red and green sprinkles.

 - Leaving out small bowls of peppermint bark and red and green M&Ms gives your guests something to munch on in between trips to the buffet table.

-- Christmas cascade centerpieces will make your tables stand out!
-Sprinkle Christmas confetti around it to match the colors and theme.
+- Christmas tree centerpieces will make your tables stand out!
+Sprinkle confetti around it to match the colors and theme.

 - Fill tall, clear glass vases with silver garland and red Christmas ornaments.
 Guests will love the classy take on this traditional decoration!

 - A length of pine garland weaving among pillar candles creates a warm, festive atmosphere.
 Try scattering small pinecones instead of confetti for a more traditional Christmas look.